rcornwell/sims/README.md

 the MPX utilities; including OPCOM & TSM.
 Eight terminals can be used to access TSM via Telnet port 4747.
 Initial support has been added for excess 64 floating point arithmetic.
 More testing is still required.
 The sim32disk.gz can be uncompressed and booted with the sel32.27.sim32.disk.ini initialization file.
 The sim32sdt.tap.gz file can also be uncompressed and started with the sel32.27.sim32.tape.ini initialization file to install from tape.

+The current version can also install and run UTX 2.1A from an install tape.
+It is the SEL version of System V Unix and BSD Unix ported to the V6 and V9 processors.
+It can run in single or multi user mode.
+UTX utilizes the basemode instruction set and a virtual memory system provided by the V6 & V9 CPUs.
+There are still some random halts and panics.
+The system needs further testing to solidify the SEL32 simulator code.